okcoders/2017-fall-front-end/classes/week-01/day-01/notes.md

 * project based course introduction
 * go over the two projects we have for the course
 * student, teacher, mentor meet and greet
+* student survey on what project they would prefer (office hours)